tc39/notes/meetings/2025-11/november-19.md

 JSH: No. Explicitly not.

 CDA: Okay.
-We have a reply from Michael
+We have a reply from MF

 MF: Yeah.
 I pretty much share the same sentiment of WH.
 I do think that this is a useful thing.
 But I don’t think it’s very common.
 There’s a small number of libraries that need to do this.
 And they can exist as libraries.
 I don’t think it can really do anything that’s all that special, as we were discussing.
 The difference is that it can show, and should be limited to the difference already, given that we don’t want this introducing new capabilities of piercing proxies or describing internal slots that differ.
 It would be great if it could additionally describe those things to the end-user, but that can’t go through the language as a string as it would basically expose that information.
 It doesn’t actually become special.
 I don’t think it’s either common enough or special enough to warrant its inclusion in the standard library

-CDA: Rubin
+CDA: RBR

 RBR: I also agree that this does not add anything that user-land cannot reproduce.
 Absolutely.
 And it actually exists, I am the main `node:assert` maintainer, and in this case, it’s an opinionated algorithm for the comparison.
 Every comparison algorithm and JavaScript is an opinionated algorithm.
 As such, the main difference or difficulty that we have is actually uniformity across all the comparisons.
 I believe having that as a standard is actually a good idea.
 Because then we don’t have to bikeshed about it anymore.
 It’s not a discussion, "why is this working with my one comparison algorithm, but I have the expectation for the other one".
 That’s something I commonly see when comparing any of the libraries and often bug reports.
 It’s an opinionated implementation.

 CDA: We have a reply from JAD: + 1.
 This seems like a “dev dependency.”
 And not needed in the standard library.
-Mathieu?
+MHN?

 MAH: Yeah.
 I am wondering, do all places that do these deep comparisons agree on what is something that is equal?
 Because if they can’t agree, how can we agree?
 And find something that everybody agrees with.